-Claims for extenuating circumstances are considered by a sub-board of a Subject Examination Board (SEB).
-The sub-board makes recommendations to the SEB.
-Some Extenuating Circumstances sub-boards have meetings throughout the year, with deadlines for each meeting.
-The College deadline for submitting an extenuating circumstances claim is three working days before the relevant Extenuating Circumstances sub-board meeting.
-However, your academic school may have an earlier deadline(s) so you should check this with your school.
-Your school will set a deadline(s) to make clear the latest date that you can submit your extenuating circumstances claim.
+The College deadline for submitting an extenuating circumstances claim is three working days before the Extenuating Circumstances sub-board meeting for your programme of study.
+However, your academic school may have an earlier deadline so you should check this with your school.
+Your school will set a deadline for each programme of study to make clear the latest date that you can submit your extenuating circumstances claim.
 Remember that 'working days' exclude weekends, bank holidays and College closure days.